A Timeshare Cancellation Horror Story

 I accepted an invitation to what turned out to be a timeshare sales presentation after being promised a free gift.
 Enjoying my time at the resort, I figured “why not?”
 At most, I was just going to be out an hour of my day.
 After a grueling, time consuming sales pitch led by multiple sales associates, I finally signed a contract at the lowest price they offered, figuring that I could quickly cancel my purchase, thanks to a rescission period.
 However, by the time I tried to cancel, the resort company said I was too late.
 Now I’m on the hook for high fees and assessments, with no way out!
 How can that happen?

 We see stories like this all the time.
 Goaded into attending a sales presentation – or simply lured in by the promise of a tantalizing gift – a consumer signs on the dotted line, not out of any real desire to own a timeshare interest, but more to finally escape the psychological pressures of that four hour-plus sales pitch.
+Certainly, a consumer who feels coerced or misled into making an enormous purchase should have the option of canceling it within a reasonable period of time.
+In the case of the timeshare industry, however, this isn’t always the case, due to the complex psychological factors that undergird the industry’s statutory protections.

 Broadly speaking, there are two major consumer protection devices available for timeshare buyers, as our own Michael Finn pointed out in his recent article, “Are There Adequate Statutory Protections in Place For Timeshare Purchasers?”
-Those are:

 1.)
-The statutory rescission period, which varies by state from five to ten days
+The statutory rescission period, which varies by state from five to ten days.

-2.)
-The buyer’s receipt of a state filed copy of a Public Offering Statement (POS) or Prospectus.
 Either document contains all of the facts, figures, limitations and disclaimers that the state requires be disclosed to a prospective timeshare buyer.

 On paper, these two measures should offer an adequate level of consumer protection to buyers who are on the fence about their decision to purchase a “same day see and sell” timeshare.
 On the other hand, one could certainly make the argument that these protections fail to account for the interplay of psychology and timing between the receipt of the POS and the minimal time allowed for rescission.